The 1930s

 • 1987-88: The College launched a Degree Completion Program for working adults, based upon the successful model of Spring Arbor College in Michigan.

-• October 1987: David Schlatter receives the very first $1000 Fellow’s Scholarship.
+• October 1987: David Schlatter received the very first $1000 Fellow’s Scholarship.
 This group later became known as the Torchbearers.

-• On August 6, 1988: Warner Pacific College enters in agreement with Amvic, a Japanese educational enterprise [later known as GEOS] to develop the potential of an Asian Cultural Center in Warner Pacific College academic program.
+• On August 6, 1988: Warner Pacific College entered an agreement with Amvic, a Japanese educational enterprise [later known as GEOS] to develop the potential of an Asian Cultural Center in the Warner Pacific College academic program.

-• Fall 1988: First Degree Completion Program business administration cohort is recruited and classes begin.
+• Fall 1988: First Degree Completion Program business administration cohort was recruited and classes began.

 • 1988-99: Rev. Gladion Carney was appointed Dean of the Chapel